 What kinds of stories are you looking for?

 The short answer is: anything.
 But we’re looking mostly for original nonfiction comics that aren’t too closely connected to current events.
 (Although sometimes fiction fits, too.)
 First-person is a plus but not required.
-We like to run both long (20 panels or more) and short comics.
+We like to run both long (20 panels or more) and shorter comics.

 Are contributions paid?